xlladdins/xll/README.md

 is an argument of type `XLL_HANDLEX` (or `XLL_DOUBLEX`).
 This looks for a handle
 for type `T` and converts it to the correponding pointer.
 If the handle is not found the pointer is a `nullptr`.
-This provides some measure of type safety.

 The `xll::handle` class has a member function `operator->()` so `h->member(...)` works as expected.